CONFOTUR Tax Benefits Explained: Save $50K+ on DR Property

 With CONFOTUR: $0.

-This exemption applies to the initial purchase from the developer.
-It also applies to the first resale within the 15-year window — a detail many buyers miss.
+This is a one-time waiver applied at the initial purchase from the developer.
+It also applies to the first resale within the 15-year certification window — a detail many buyers miss.
 If you buy a CONFOTUR unit in 2025 and sell it in 2035, your buyer also avoids the transfer tax.

 2. Annual Property Tax (IPI) Exemption — 15 Years